Lemonnycodes/Spam-sieve/README.md

 ## RESULTS
-The project achieves an accuracy of XX% for the Naive Bayes classifier and 70.83% for the Decision Trees classifier, respectively, in correctly classifying emails as spam or ham.
+The project achieves an accuracy of 64.5% for the Naive Bayes classifier and 70.83% for the Decision Trees classifier, respectively, in correctly classifying emails as spam or ham.
 The classification results are based on precision, recall, and F1-score metrics.